Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • Collect and verify information about users

 AML software can be comprehensive, adaptable, and still easy to implement and use.
-For example, Persona's identity infrastructure can securely collect and verify information about customers, such as passports and driver’s licenses, as well as augment that data with information from third parties, such as records from the Social Security Administration.
-These pieces of data can be used to screen new users and monitor customers over their lifecycle.
+For example, Persona's identity infrastructure can securely collect and verify information about a customer, such as their passport and driver’s license, as well as augment that data with information from third parties.
+These pieces of data can be used to screen new users and monitor customers over their life cycle.
 What's more, all this can be done through a single dashboard, making it easier for AML teams to identify suspicious activity.

 By automating the collection, verification, and storage of customer information with Persona, companies can reduce the time spent on manual processes.
-Decision processes can be created without writing a single line of code, and an audit trail can be created automatically without the need to store personal identifying information.
+Decisioning can be implemented without writing a single line of code, and an audit trail can be created automatically without the need to store PII.

-The use of artificial intelligence and robotic process automation in AML solutions can greatly enhance companies’ abilities to identify criminal behavior.
+The use of artificial intelligence and robotic process automation in AML solutions can greatly enhance the ability to identify criminal behavior.
 For example, used in tandem, the technologies can run statistical analysis of unstructured data to find high-risk cases and eliminate "false positives" caused by redundant data.
-AI, through the use of flexible Natural Language Processing models, can detect changes in user behavior and, combined with contextual information, improve financial institutions’ ability to know their customers.
+AI, through the use of flexible natural language processing models, can detect changes in user behavior and, combined with contextual information, improve financial institutions’ ability to know their customers.

 With today's AML solutions, financial institutions can efficiently track transactions, effectively monitor questionable ones, and intelligently monitor client behavior so suspicious activity can be discovered early and the organization can stay in compliance and not run afoul of regulators.